Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-04-Developing-solutions-with-code/Section-02-Data-Structures-in-Python/index.md

 ---

 **Cross-reference**: This section implements the data structures from [Section 3.4](../../Chapter-03-Data-for-software-engineering/Section-04-Data-Structures-Overview/index.md) using the control structures from [Section 4.1](../Section-01-Control-Structures-in-Python/index.md).
-Next, we'll learn how to organize code into functions in [Section 4.3](../Section-03-From-Pseudocode-to-Python-Functions/index.md).
+For more on functions and subprograms, see [Chapter 2 Section 5](../../Chapter-02-Designing-Algorithms/Section-05-Subprograms-Procedures-and-Functions/index.md).